Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Experiments

 To quantify computational scalability we rerun the design stage for problem sizes ranging from $N{=}50$ to $N{=}1\,000$ geos.
 Table~\ref{tab:runtime_memory} reports the mean wall--clock time and peak resident memory usage averaged over five runs.

-A log--log regression of runtime on $N$ yields a slope of $1.86$ for ASD, indicating subquadratic empirical complexity $\mathcal{O}(N^{1.9})$.
-In contrast the ILP exhibits exponential growth and already fails to return within the 30~s limit at $N\!=\!400$.
-Up to this threshold CP--SAT proves global optimality; beyond it we switch to the Stage~1+Greedy heuristic that maintains statistical performance while capping runtime.
+A log--log regression of runtime on $N$ yields a slope of $1.86$ for OSD, indicating subquadratic empirical complexity $\mathcal{O}(N^{1.9})$.
+In contrast the exact Supergeo exhibits exponential growth and already fails to return within the 30~s limit at $N\!=\!400$.
+Up to this threshold the solver often returns provably optimal solutions.
+Beyond it the heuristic candidate set ensures good statistical performance while capping runtime.